SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 # Quick Setup

-This guide should help you with setting up **prebuilt Slime trackers** as fast as possible.
-If you are using phones, DIY trackers or substituting some body locations with anything not prebuilt there are added complications.
+This guide provides a quick and simple overview to setting up **prebuilt Slime trackers**.
+If you are using phones, DIY trackers, joycons, or substituting body locations with anything other than a prebuilt SlimeVR compatible tracker, there are added complications and large parts of this guide may not apply to you.

 ## Making sure your system is ready
-If you are intending to use SteamVR with your slimes, make sure it is installed and **run it at least once** before moving forward.
+If you intend to use SteamVR with your SlimeVR trackers, make sure SteamVR has been installed and **opened at least once** before moving forward.

 ## Install the latest SlimeVR Installer
-The latest [SlimeVR Installer can be found here.](https://slimevr.dev/download) Download it and install it, this installer can be used to update the server software in the future.
+The latest [SlimeVR Installer can be found here.](https://slimevr.dev/download) Download it and follow the installation steps.
+Keep in mind that this installer can be used to update or repair your SlimeVR server in the future/

-If you are on Windows and encounter the following pop up, click _**More info**_ text to show the run button.
+If you are on Windows and encounter the following pop up, click on the _**More info**_ text to show the run button.
 Once it is visible, click **Run anyway** to progress.

 <img src="assets/img/quick_protected.png" alt="Windows defender" style="max-width:45%;margin: 0 2%;display: inline-block;" /><img src="assets/img/quick_runAnyway.png" alt="Windows defender" style="max-width:45%;margin: 0 2%;display: inline-block;" />

-If this doesn't solve your issues, try unblocking the file via right clicking on it, properties, and then ticking the **Unblock** checkbox.
+If this doesn't solve your issues, try unblocking the file by right clicking on it, then properties, and then ticking the **Unblock** checkbox.

 ![Properties unblock](assets/img/quick_windowsProperties.png)

-Once you have the installer launched, click **Next >** to move through the process.
+Once the installer is open, click **Next >** to move through the process.
 Be sure not to change the pre-checked install packages for use with SteamVR.

 ![The Installer wizard](assets/img/quick_installer.png)

-Bear in mind, if you plan on using the server purely for [standalone usage via OSC](server/osc-information.md), and not PC VR via SteamVR, you can de-select **SteamVR Driver**, **SlimeVR Feeder App**, and **USB drivers**.
+Bear in mind, if you plan on using SlimeVR purely for [standalone Quest usage](server/osc-information.md), and not PCVR, you may optionally de-select **SteamVR Driver**, **SlimeVR Feeder App**, and **USB drivers**.
 If you don't already have SteamVR installed and have launched it previously, you may encounter an error.

 ## Connecting and preparing your trackers